aeternity/protocol/channels/ON-CHAIN.md

 - `responder_amount`: unsigned amount of coins the responder commits to the channel
 - `lock_period`: period for disputes after solo operations
+- `delegate_ids`, `initiator_delegate_ids` and `responder_delegate_ids`: lists
-- `delegate_ids`: a list of delegate account ids.
-The delegates play a role in the solo closing sequence: except for the participants of the channel, they are the only ones that can provide a slash transaction.
+  of delegate account ids.
+The delegates play a role in the solo closing
+  sequence: except for the participants of the channel, they are the only ones that can provide a snapshot, slash or forced progress transactions.
+Pre `iris` there is only a single list of delegates and from `iris` on those are fine grained on a participant level
 - `state_hash`: the root hash of the channel state tree; This is not validated, just kept in the channel's object as initial value.
 This come into play if participants enter a dispute right after opening the channel on-chain.